 A pan-Canadian conversation

-The Citizen Dialogues on Canada’s Energy Future are an attempt to approach the energy conversation differently.
-This is a rare opportunity for citizen views to be delivered to decision-makers in government and other sectors.
-Results will inform pathways on Canada’s energy future.
+The Citizen Dialogues on Canada’s Energy Future were an attempt to approach the energy conversation differently.
+In the fall of 2017 this rare opportunity allowed for citizen views to be delivered to decision-makers in government and other sectors.
+The results of these dialogues inform pathways on Canada’s energy future.

-Simon Fraser University’s Centre for Dialogue has been selected by Natural Resources Canada to independently design and implement five regional citizen dialogues as part of the Generation Energy public consultation.
-See the April 27 project proposal to Natural Resources Canada.
+Simon Fraser University’s Centre for Dialogue was selected by Natural Resources Canada to independently design and implement five regional citizen dialogues as part of the Generation Energy public consultation.

-During September and October 2017, these dialogues will engage 150 Canadians in a deep conversation on energy.
-Coming from different hometowns, perspectives and backgrounds, these randomly selected participants will sit down at the same table to learn about each other’s lives, ideas and aspirations.
+During September and October 2017, these dialogues engaged 150 Canadians in a deep conversation on energy.
+Coming from different hometowns, perspectives and backgrounds, these randomly selected participants sat down at the same table to learn about each other’s lives, ideas and aspirations.

-The regional citizen dialogues will reflect Canada’s diversity and promote dialogue around difficult conversations on energy.
-These events are intended to produce high-quality citizen input into how Canada can balance energy issues such as greenhouse gas emissions, jobs and international competitiveness.
+The aim of these regional citizen dialogues was to reflect Canada’s diversity and promote dialogue around difficult conversations on energy.
+These events intended to produce high-quality citizen input into how Canada can balance energy issues such as greenhouse gas emissions, jobs and international competitiveness.

-Together, participants will seek a shared path forward in shaping Canada’s energy future, informed by the best evidence-based information available and the spirit of curiosity.
+Together, participants explored a shared path forward in shaping Canada’s energy future, informed by the best evidence-based information available and the spirit of curiosity.

 Recruitment and preparation

-Participants will be selected using randomized recruitment methods that reach beyond “the usual suspects” to identify individuals who reflect the geographic, attitudinal and demographic diversity of all Canadians.
-Forum Research has conducted a national opinion poll to provide a baseline on the diversity of opinions on energy issues for this project and is managing initial citizen recruitment.
+Participants were selected using randomized recruitment methods that reach beyond “the usual suspects” to identify individuals who reflect the geographic, attitudinal and demographic diversity of all Canadians.
+Forum Research conducted a national opinion poll to provide a baseline on the diversity of opinions on energy issues for this project and managed initial citizen recruitment.

-Prior to attending their regional citizen dialogue, participants will receive an informative and easy-to-understand discussion guide for their review, which provides an evidence-based resource.
-The discussion guide will include context about energy issues in Canada and pose questions for participants to consider.
+Prior to attending their regional citizen dialogue, participants received an informative and easy-to-understand discussion guide for their review, which provides an evidence-based resource.
+The discussion guide included context about energy issues in Canada and posed questions for participants to consider.

-Importantly, the discussion guide will outline different approaches to shaping Canada’s energy future.
-These approaches reflect both expert solutions and a range of common positions identified in consultation with a diverse cross-section of stakeholder groups.
+Importantly, the discussion guide outlined different approaches to shaping Canada’s energy future.
+These approaches reflected both expert solutions and a range of common positions identified in consultation with a diverse cross-section of stakeholder groups.

-These approaches will be presented without censorship so that Canadians can consider them in relation to their own perspectives and compare the trade-offs associated with each approach.
+These approaches were presented without censorship so that Canadians can consider them in relation to their own perspectives and compare the trade-offs associated with each approach.

-The discussion guide has been reviewed by stakeholders from different sectors including in academia, civil society, and industry.
-It will be accompanied by an “explainer video” that provides the information from the discussion guide in an additional accessible format.
+The discussion guide was reviewed by stakeholders from different sectors including in academia, civil society, and industry.

-The five regional citizen dialogues will be sequenced to take place between September 8 and September 27, 2017.
-Each two-day dialogue will include between 30 and 40 participants who together reflect the diversity of their region.
+The five regional citizen dialogues were sequenced to take place between September 8 and September 27, 2017.
+Each two-day dialogue included between 30 and 40 participants who together reflected the diversity of their region.

-The Institut du Nouveau Monde, a Québec-based non-partisan organization whose mission is to increase citizen participation in democratic life, is a project partner and will be convening the French regional dialogue in Montreal.
+The Institut du Nouveau Monde, a Québec-based non-partisan organization whose mission is to increase citizen participation in democratic life, was a project partner and convened the French regional dialogue in Montreal.